 Internet-Draft Augmented-by Addition into the IETF-YANG March 2025

-Currently, the YANG library only provides the deviation list, but not
+The YANG library only provides the deviation list without augmentations.

-the augmentation.
 With augmentation being more widely used and

-defined, and with use cases arise as the requirement of automate
+defined, and with use cases to automate

-network management, the augmentation becomes essential information to
+network management, augmentations becomes essential information for clients to better understand the network management servers module relationships.

-be learnt by client what has been additionally implemented, and for

-it to better understand the device module relationship.
 Thus, the

 YANG library should be extended to also provide the augmentation